DFE/MONK/doc/source/contributing.rst

 Running the Tests
 =================

-MONK itself comes with a unittest suite, which checks if everything is working.
+MONK includes a unit test suite, which checks if everything is working.
 You can execute it like this::

     $ python tests/test_all.py